 Bilateral risk reducing mastectomy can reduce breast cancer risk by at least 90% in high-risk women (including women with PJS).

 MRI is the preferred screening technique due to its high sensitivity.
-MRI detects smaller tumours which are more likely to be node negative than MMG.
-MRI recall rate (requiring further investigation and/or biopsy) is 15% for initial screening, which decreases to <10% with subsequent rounds of screening.
-Mammography screening is not recommended before age 40 years in females with PJS.
+MRI detects smaller tumours which are more likely to be node negative than mammography (MMG).
+MRI recall rate (requiring further investigation and/or biopsy) is 15% for initial screening, which decreases to less than 10% with subsequent rounds of screening.
+MMG screening is not recommended before age 40 years in females with PJS.

-Tamoxifen and raloxifene reduce the risk of breast cancer in high risk women.
+Tamoxifen and raloxifene have been shown to reduce the risk of breast cancer in high risk women.
 However, studies have not included enough females with PJS to determine efficacy in this population.
-Tamoxifen reduces contralateral breast cancer risk by >67% in BRCA2 pathogenic variant carriers and benefit is stronger if ovaries are in situ.
-Similar benefit might be expected in females with PJS.
-The risks and benefits should be discussed with an experienced medical professional.
+Tamoxifen use is associated with a reduction in contralateral breast cancer risk in BRCA1 and BRCA2 pathogenic variant carriers with breast cancer; such benefit is greater if ovaries are still intact.r Similar benefit might be expected in females with PJS.
+In view of the potential side effects associated with tamoxifen/raloxifene, risk-reducing medications should be discussed with an experienced medical professional to determine the relevant risks and benefits in an individual pathogenic variant carrier.
 See COSA - Medications to lower the risk of breast cancer: clinician guide.

-There is no evidence to support screening of the cervix for PJS associated cancers (adenoma malignum).
-However, annual endocervical smears and pelvic examination by an experienced gynaecological oncologist (preferably) or gynaecologist is recommended.rr Women need specific screening for this form of cervical cancer, as it is not detected by the screening method used by the national cervical screening program (which tests for human papillomavirus).
+Cervical adenocarcinoma, in particular minimal deviation adenocarcinoma (adenoma malignum), is the most frequently reported gynaecological cancer in women with PJS.r There is no evidence-based data on routine cervical screening in PJS.
+Expert consensus recommendations include annual endocervical smears for cytology and pelvic examination by an experienced gynaecological oncologist (preferably) or gynaecologist from age 25 years.rrr Women need specific screening for this form of cervical cancer, as it is not detected by the screening method used by the national cervical screening program (which tests for human papillomavirus).
 The request form should highlight the diagnosis of PJS to the reporting pathologist so that they are alerted to the possibility of adenoma malignum.

-Females are at increased risk of sex cord tumours of the ovary (SCTAT), which may be benign or malignant, can occur from infancy, but are most common in the fourth and fifth decades.
+Females are at increased risk of sex cord tumours of the ovary (SCTAT), which may be benign or malignant.
+These tumours can occur from infancy but are most common in the fourth and fifth decades.
 Hyperoestrogenism may occur.
-Recommendations for annual abdominal examination to assess for abdominal mass are based on low level evidence.r There is no evidence for routine abdominal imaging.
+Recommendations for annual abdominal examination to assess for abdominal mass are based on low level evidence.rr There is no evidence for routine abdominal imaging or CA125 testing.

-PJS individuals do have an increased lifetime risk of pancreatic cancer, however there is no strong evidence pancreatic cancer screening is beneficial.
+Individuals with PJS have an increased lifetime risk of pancreatic cancer, however there is no strong evidence that pancreatic cancer screening is beneficial.
 Pancreatic cancer screening should only be performed as part of a clinical research protocol.r

 There may be an increased risk of lung cancer, especially for males.
 Advice should be given about the benefits of avoiding cigarette smoking.